Paul Summers

 Embed:

-Paul Summers and his division investigated a village overrun by guerrillas.
-When a firefight began, he ran toward a mound of dirt to throw a hand grenade into a group of North Korean soldiers.
-A bullet caught him in the shoulder, and he went down.
-A corpsman gave him a shot of morphine and some brandy while he awaited rescue.
+Paul Summers describes the moment his division was sent to investigate a village overrun by guerrillas.
+He remembers an intense firefight breaking loose and running toward a mound of dirt to throw a hand grenade into a group of North Korean soldiers when he was struck by a bullet in the shoulder.
+He recalls the corpsman administering morphine and brandy to dull the pain before being extracted.

 Share YouTube: